pubuduudara/Real-Time-Market-Data-Application/README.md

    - Node.js operates on a single-threaded event loop, making it susceptible to blocking if multiple intensive tasks run within the same process.
    - To avoid such blocking, separate processes are designed for each key operation:
      - `npm run run:feed`: Fetches real-time crypto market data, stores it in the database, and streams it to the frontend via a dedicated WebSocket connection in real-time.
-     - `npm run run:news`: Fetches and stores news data from Alpha Vantage into the database.
-     - `npm run run:rest`: Exposes REST APIs for retrieving crypto market data and news.
+     - `npm run run:rest`: Exposes REST APIs for retrieving crypto market data.
    - This separation ensures high performance, scalability, and responsiveness by isolating tasks into manageable units.

 2. **Triggers and Stored Procedures**: